 Sawu, Sago or Sabudana are different names for Tapioca pearls made by using the white part of tapioca root which is starchy and is great for quick boost of energy.
 It has an amazing cooling effect on health issues caused by excess body heat such as: burning sensation while passing urine or inflamation on the eye lid called “Sty”.

-I love to enjoy this sago pudding as a dessert in the summer season.
-Its the best way to reap all its health benefits while giving myself a yummy treat!
+This sago pudding is an ideal dessert in the summer season.
+It’s the best way to reap all its health benefits while enjoying a yummy treat!
 To enhance the taste and appearance, I added caramalised sugar which resulted a tempting golden brown colour with a glistening outer layer.

 What you need: